 Why choose interest only?

 Interest-only loans are popular among investors as they maximize any available interest deductions and can free up cash flow for other investments.

 Looking for more info?
 Take a look at the UHomeLoan comparison table for more detail on the types of UHomeLoans UBank offers, their features and if there are any associated fees.

 Why a UHomeloan could be ideal for you

 Save on fees & interest

 We offer competitive interest rates on our variable and fixed rate home loans with no application fees for a variable home loan.
 Once your loan is up and running, there are no ongoing admin fees for either fixed or variable loans.
 We offer unlimited, fee-free redraws on variable rate loans.

-You can choose between weekly, fortnightly or monthly repayments and make extra repayments for free on a variable rate home loan to pay off your loan sooner.
+You can choose between weekly, fortnightly or monthly repayments and make extra repayments whenever you like, without additional fees.
 You can also split your UHomeLoan up to four splits with a minimum amount of $20,000 per split.

 Security & support